Aber Bach Beach.

-Some interesting rock strata to be found on the right-hand side of the beach, and kids will love playing in the rock pools that are exposed at low tide.
+Some interesting rock strata is to be found in the cliffs to the right-hand side of the beach, and kids will love playing in the rock pools that are exposed at low tide.

-Interestingly, on some old maps of the area, Aberbach is named as Aber Ascud.
+Interestingly, on some old maps of the area, Aber Bach is named as Aber Ascud, and also Aber Hescwm.